What is a Viewability Rate?

 The Viewability Rate equation is:

-Measured ad impressions are simply the amount of ad impressions measured by a company.
+Measured ad impressions are simply the number of ad impressions measured by a company.

 What it looks like